virgilwashere/mautic-cron-commands/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐜 Bug report
+name: "\U0001F41C Bug report"
-about: Create a report to help us improve 📝
+about: "Create a report to help us improve \U0001F4DD"
-title: '[BUG] '
+title: "[BUG] "
 labels: ''
 assignees: ''

 ---

 # Bug Report

 <!-- CLICK "Preview" TO SEE THE INSTRUCTIONS IN A MORE READABLE FORMAT -->